tituszban/Design-Patterns-Katas-Py/README.md

 You are likely going to end up with more code by the end then before, and that is just fine.
 The goal is to write code that you are happy with, and learn something along the way.

+Each exercise is designed for one specific design pattern, but you might find yourself using more than one.
+That is perfectly fine.
+After the exericse, you should think about what other patterns you could also apply to it.

 Each exercise will also include challenges of various difficulty.
 If you can't do the harder things, don't feel bad.
 Feel free to come back to them later.
 Similarly, each exercise will include some hints.
 Feel free to use them.

-And finally, if you have done an exercise, you may want to think about what other design patterns you could apply to it.
+You can also not do the challenges.
+Just refactoring the code and keeping the same behaviour is valuable by itself.

 ## Run your code